What To Bring

 Preferred brands of make-up, facial cleansers, shampoos, conditioners and lotions; favorite food stuffs (things people often bring: cheese, butter, nuts; dried fruits; drink mixes [Kool Aid, Crystal Lite]; spice mixes for things like tacos, fajitas, sauces, etc.; chocolate chips and other things for baking); Vegemite or Marmite (if you’re from one of these countries!)

-Sun glasses with UV protection; hat for use in sun; good walking shoes; slippers or house shoes (most apartments have tiled floors); swimsuit; sports clothes and gym shoes; Clothes and shoes in a variety of sizes for children to grow into while here; rain boots and rain jackets for the rainy season; clothing for cool weather – it is cooler than you think here!
+Sun glasses with UV protection; hat for use in sun; good walking shoes; slippers or house shoes (most apartments have tiled floors); swimsuit; sports clothes and gym shoes; clothes and shoes in a variety of sizes for children to grow into while here; rain boots and rain jackets for the rainy season; clothing for cool weather – it is cooler than you think here!
 (2-3 sweaters will be necessary!)

 Alarm clock; adapters so that you can use your computer with our data projectors some of which have VGA and some of which have HDMI connections.
 Make sure you can connect to both types; adapters from home country to Ethiopian power sockets; lamps for desks / bedrooms with associated bulbs – warm light bulbs can be hard to find.

-See the Preparing Medically for full detail on everything you need to do to get medically ready to join Bingham Academy.
+See the Preparing Medically page for full detail on everything you need to do to get medically ready to join Bingham Academy.
 These are just some suggestions for household first aid.

 First aid book for reference; first aid kit; household medicines; sunscreen with at least SPF 50 or more rating; aftersun lotion; antiseptic spray or cream; plasters / bandaids; knee and wrist brace; tubular bandage etc.